adieyal/metric-engine/docs/concepts/provenance.md

 # Provenance Tracking

-Provenance tracking in MetricEngine provides complete audit trails for all financial calculations, enabling you to understand exactly how any value was derived.
-This feature automatically captures the computational graph of operations, including input values, operations performed, and contextual metadata.
+**Every calculation tells its story.** Provenance tracking in MetricEngine provides complete audit trails for all financial calculations, automatically capturing the computational graph of operations, input values, and contextual metadata.

+Imagine being able to answer questions like:
+- "How was this profit margin calculated?"
+- "Which input values contributed to this quarterly result?"
+- "Can I reproduce this calculation exactly?"
+- "What would happen if I changed this assumption?"

+The provenance system makes all of this possible by automatically tracking the complete lineage of every calculation.

 ## Overview